 The hot Southern Oregon sun beat down on me that August day of 1965.
 I was hungry, so hungry I felt eager at the prospect of opening my first-ever box of Army C-rations.
 Nearby, the forest fire that I was fighting smouldered, but I ignored it as I threw down my Pulaski and ripped through the wrappings around my "ration."
 Inside, I was confronted with several cans and no way to open them.
 Then a tiny shiny metal object about an inch long fell out and into the pine needles.
 My solution was at hand.
 The perfect can-opener!
 No gears, no wheels, no electricity, no plastic!
 Elegant and perfect in its simple mechanical design and execution.
-Should be in the Smithsonian.
-These two images display my 1962 vintage GI P-38 can opener, still working perfectly after 45 years, although a bit the worse for wear.
+Should be in the Smithsonian Museum.
+These two images display my 1962 vintage GI P-38 can opener, still working perfectly after some 50 years, although a bit the worse for wear.
 Officially, its instruction sheet called it a P-38, but in the Forest Service it was commonly nicknamed a "Church Key," which harked back to early bottle openers which accessed alcoholic and often-restricted substances such as beer!
 Invented in 1942 for WW II, some have called it the "Army's Best Invention," famed for its speed of can-opening, and also revered for its multi-tool capabilities, eg. it can be used as a screwdriver, a fingernail cleaner, a dull mini-knife, and much more!
 I read that the "38" referred to how many punches around the rim were required to open a can of C-rations.
-I haven't tried that test myself but it seems about right.
+See complete story of P-38 below, by Maj Renita Foster.

 Please Note: All Material below, and in all my "History of Gear" webpages, is copyrighted, and no usage of my material is permitted unless explicit permission is granted by me, Bruce B. Johnson, owner of OregonPhotos.com. ......
 Editors: Please contact me (firstname.lastname@example.org) if you have interest in publishing....Others: if you were involved with one of the old-line, vintage gear companies and have a story to tell in these pages, please contact me soon.